Cross-lingual Matryoshka Representation Learning across Speech and Text: Limitations

 \section{Limitations}

-\myparagraph{Generalization to other languages.} Our study focuses on a single language pair, Wolof-French.
-While this setting is socially and practically motivated, it remains unclear how well the proposed approach generalizes to other underrepresented languages with different phonological properties, writing systems, or sociolinguistic contexts.
-Extending the approach to additional language pairs is an important direction for future research. \\ \\ \myparagraph{Synthetic Dataset.} The majority of the training data relies on synthetic documents generated from transcribed and translated speech.
+\myparagraph{Synthetic Dataset.} The majority of the training data relies on synthetic documents generated from transcribed and translated speech.
 While this enables scaling in low-resource settings, synthetic data may not fully capture the diversity and noise of real-world documents, potentially limiting robustness at deployment time.
-Morever, this approach supposes to have a functional ASR and translation systems, which is not always available for many low-resource and under-represented languages. \\ \\ \myparagraph{Beyond Matryoshkas.} Our analysis of Matryoshka Representation Learning reveals that only few dimensions represent the information, suggesting suboptimal compression.
+Morever, this approach supposes to have functional ASR and translation systems, which are not always available for many languages. \\ \\ \myparagraph{Beyond Matryoshkas.} Our analysis of Matryoshka Representation Learning reveals that only few dimensions represent the information, suggesting suboptimal compression.
 There are many new works exploring alternatives to Matryoshka Representation Learning \citep{wen2025Matryoshkarevisitingsparsecoding}.
 We plan to explore dynamic structured sparsity, a more granular and flexible compression approach.